 This could be due to a number of reasons.
 We’ll cover the two most common issues here:

-1. Specific cookies have not been enabled and persisted within your browser on your computer or device, or the cookies have been deleted.
+2. Specific cookies have not been enabled and persisted within your browser on your computer or device, or the cookies have been deleted.
 For the site to work effectively you need to enable these.
+Please note that using incognito mode or private browsing may prevent cookies from persisting.
 For more information on cookies, click here.